alexjercan/crafter-ai/README.md

 - [x] 3 Runs with extended replay buffer (from human)
 - [x] 3 Runs with extended epsilon decay replay buffer (from human)
 - [x] 3 Runs with noop is bad environment and all modifiers YEET
-- [ ] 3 Runs with noop is bad but moving is ok?